parallelchain-io/parallelchain-docs/docs/concepts/staking/block_reward.md

 Note:

-- The calculated values in the examples in this page are approximate estimation.
-Exact calculated values are affected by, for example, decimal truncation in integer division, and sequence of arithmetic opertaions that applied, etc.
+- The calculated values in the examples on this page are approximate estimations.
+Exact calculated values are affected by, for example, decimal truncation in integer division, sequence of arithmetic operations that are applied, etc.
-- The formulas are valid since protocol version v0.4, but could be subjected to change in future protocol versions.
+- The formulas are valid since protocol version v0.4 but could be subjected to change in future protocol versions.